RubixML/Server/README.md

 ```

 ### HTTP Server
 A JSON over HTTP server exposing Representational State Transfer (REST) and GraphQL APIs.
 The HTTP Server operates using ubiquitous standards making it compatible with a wide range of systems.
-In addition, it provides its own web-based user interface for dataset visualization and real-time server monitoring.
+In addition, it provides its own web-based user interface for real-time server monitoring.

 Interfaces: [Server](#servers), [Verbose](#verbose-interface)